gvwilson/sensibleadventures/nardica/nardica.md

 The map and graphs vanished,
 replaced by a grainy image that quickly zoomed in to show the now-familiar outline of the Zillion ship.
-"I'm sorry," he whispered as the sea around her started to bubble.
+"I'm sorry," he whispered as the sea around the intruder started to bubble.
 "I'm so sorry."
-He buried his face in his hands.

 Iffy couldn't look away.
-She thought she was going to throw up, but she couldn't tear her eyes off the image.
-The mudslide started by the bomb the drone had been carrying had broken up a field of barely-frozen clathrates, releasing enormous bubbles of methane.
+The mudslide started by the bomb that the drone had been carrying had broken up a field of barely-frozen clathrates, releasing enormous bubbles of methane.
-As they rose to the surface
-they churned the sea into a froth too fine to bear the weight of a ship.
+As the bubbles rose to the surface they churned the sea into a froth unable to bear the weight of a ship.

 Too late,
-her captain realized the danger that had appeared beneath her.
+the ship realized the danger beneath her.
-The ship turned sharply,
+She turned sharply,
 trying to steer for safety,
-and then she wallowed,
-her engines churning as the water beneath her turned to froth.
+but wallowed as her engines churned as the water beneath her turned to froth.
-That quickly,
-she was gone.
+Her stern dipped,
+throwing her bow into the air.
+Suddenly clumsy,
+she tipped on her side and slid down into the dark unforgiving water as a dozen hectares of ocean foamed and seethed.

-"Saints and their mercies."
+"Saints and their mercies,"
-Uncle Jack leaned to the side and spat through the window beside him.
+Uncle Jack said quietly.

 Iffy realized she was crying.
 "Why?"